These lovely little pie dough roses are ridiculously easy to make, and will immediately up your pie-making game!

 I’ve always been a little intimidated by people who can make fancy, ornate pies; the kind most of us see only in the front windows of fine European-style bakeries.

 One pie artist whom I particularly admire, Helen Nugent, elevates pie decorating to fine art; festooning her pastries with delicate, carefully braided strands of pastry dough, interwoven and laced with intricate, winding organic details.
-If you’re looking for some next-level pie-decorating inspiration, you definitely need to check out her amazing work @batterednbaked.
-(I can hardly wait for the September release of her new book, Pie Style!)
+(If you're looking for some next-level pie-decorating inspiration, check out her amazing work on on Instagram at BatterednBaked.)

-While I don’t think I’ll ever even walk in the same pie-decorating neighborhood as Helen, I did recently pick up one simple trick that has measurably upped my pastry embellishment game.
+While I don't think I'll ever even walk in the same pie-decorating neighborhood as Helen, these simple pie crust flowers have measurably upped my pastry embellishment game.

 Four-circle pie dough roses are so easy to make; it’s almost embarrassing.
 They each take just seconds to form, and immediately raise your pastry aesthetic to a whole new level!